Fabric Commands

 3. Recovery parameters:

-• recoveryId, unique ID for running the flow with a recovery point.
-Flow recovery is enabled only if the recovery ID is supplied.
+• recoveryId, a unique ID for running the flow with a recovery point.
+Flow recovery is enabled only if the recovery ID is provided.

-• recoveryTtl (optional), time to live in seconds for the recovery point to be kept in the Cassandra broadway_recovery_point table under the k2system keyspace.
+• recoveryTtl (optional), time to live (in seconds) for keeping the recovery point in the Cassandra broadway_recovery_point table under the k2system keyspace.
 The default value is defined in the Broadway config.ini section with the RECOVERY_TTL_SEC key.

-• recoveryMaxTries (optional), maximum number of retries until the flow is deleted from the Cassandra broadway_recovery_point table.
+• recoveryMaxTries (optional), specifies the maximum number of retries allowed before a flow is deleted from the Cassandra broadway_recovery_point table.
 The default value is defined in the Broadway config.ini section with the RECOVERY_MAX_RETRIES key.

 Click for more information about Broadway Recovery Points.